Skip to main content

 The downstream consequences extend far beyond mental fog.
 Chronic sleep restriction disrupts the delicate balance of the endocrine system.
 It suppresses the release of growth hormone, essential for cellular repair and regeneration, while simultaneously elevating cortisol levels, the primary stress hormone that promotes fat storage and muscle breakdown.

-This hormonal disarray accelerates the aging process from the inside out, impacting everything from your to your physical appearance.
+This hormonal disarray accelerates the aging process from the inside out, impacting everything from your metabolic health to your physical appearance.
 The system is designed for a precise rhythm of activity and recovery.
 By denying it the recovery phase, you are forcing it into a state of perpetual, low-grade crisis ∞ a revolt that echoes through every cell in your body.

 Recalibrating the System Nightly